Sija/kAway/readme.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : kAway2 Project Overview
+    KONNEKT PLUGIN : kAway2 Project Overview
 ========================================================================

-AppWizard has created this kAway2 DLL for you.

-This file contains a summary of what you will find in each of the files that make up your kAway2 application.
+This file contains a summary of what you will find in each of the files that make up your kAway2 plugin.

+[Format, NetList, IMController, Status, FormattedStatus, MRU, Message]
+    Shared classes, they require stdafx.h with basic files inclusion from Stamina and boost packages. another requirement is "using namespace <boost, std, konnekt, Stamina>" statement.
+Some of them may also require Helpers.

+EditFix
+	Little fix for standard, windows text controls with some extra functionality which they seems to be lacking.

 kAway2.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.